Quino Checkerspot (Euphydryas editha quino)

 Caterpillar

-Quino Checkerspot Butterfly larva has two molts (ecdyses).
-Before the first molt, it is mostly yellowish, while between the first and the second molts, they are gray with black markings.
+The Quino Checkerspot Butterfly larva undergoes two molts (ecdyses).
+Before the first molt, the caterpillar is primarily yellowish.
+Between the first and second molts, it turns gray with black markings.
+These caterpillars feed on specific host plants, which are vital for their development.

 Pupa